Union générale des israélites de France: Demographics

-In 1940 there were about 300,000–330,000 Jews in metropolitan France (0.7% of the population), among them 150,000 French citizens and 150,000 immigrants.
-Two-thirds of them lived in the provinces, but the overwhelming majority of foreign Jews lived in the Paris region.
+In 1940 there were about 300,000–330,000 Jews living in metropolitan France (0.7% of the population), among them 150,000 French citizens and 150,000 immigrants.
+Two-thirds of them lived in the provinces, but the overwhelming majority of foreign Jews lived within the Paris region.
 Of the 150,000 French Jews, 90,000 were of old stock and of the 60,000 foreign Jews, they were often immigrants from Eastern Europe of whom half had been naturalized in the 1930s.

 At the beginning of World War II, French Jews formed a wealthy and cultured milieu.
 They belonged overwhelmingly to the bourgeoisie, often even to the French high bourgeoisie which made them conservative of the social order.
 They were established in all the cities and were completely assimilated into French culture, whereas foreign Jews lived mainly in Paris, were refugees from Eastern Europe who were mostly at the bottom of the social ladder, who often came from or were involved in revolutionary movements, and generally remained attached to Yiddishkeit, the symbol of fidelity to ancestral customs.

 Nomenclature

-From the 1808 creation of the Israelite Central Consistory of France, French people of Jewish origin have never been referred to as "Jews", an expression that designates a race or a nation, but as "Israelites", i.e. as citizens practising one of the four official religions and belonging entirely to the French Nation.
+Since 1808 and the creation of the Israelite Central Consistory of France, French people of Jewish origin have never been referred to as "Jews", an expression that designates a race or a nation, but as "Israelites", i.e. as citizens practising one of the four official religions and belonging entirely to the French Nation.
 Jews who were agnostic, even anti-religious, did not recognize themselves in this official institution that was created to administer and maintain their worship, based on the centralized model of the Catholic Church in France, by strictly reducing Judaism to a religious denomination.